-For metric SC, with the increasing uncertainty of the duration, the standard deviation of the duration increases from to , the stability cost of the simulation experiment for each algorithm also increases gradually.
-But MaxPR remains the minimal stability cost.
-It shows that MaxPR has certain advantages in improving the solution robustness of the project.
-It is also suitable for the resource allocation scheme that has certain requirements of solution robustness in the schedule.
+With the increasing uncertainty of the duration, its standard deviation increases from σ=0.1 to , and the SC of the simulation experiment for each algorithm also increases gradually.
+However, MaxPR continues to have a minimal SC, which demonstrates that MaxPR has certain advantages in improving the solution robustness of the project.
+This algorithm is also suitable for a resource allocation scheme with certain requirements for the solution robustness in the schedule.

-For metric TPCP, with the increasing uncertainty of the duration, the timely project completion probability of MaxPR is 75.77%, 51.91%, 80.40% and 61.57% at different standard deviation of the duration, showing a fluctuated result without an increasing or decreasing tendency.
-The simulating TPCP results of the algorithms are not high, no matter the MaxPR or the other algorithms, however, the TPCP of MaxPR is higher than that of the others.
+For the TPCP, with the increasing uncertainty of the duration, the TPCP of MaxPR is 75.77%, 51.91%, 80.40% and 61.57%, revealing a fluctuating result without an increasing or decreasing tendency.
+The simulated TPCP results of the algorithms are not high, regardless of whether MaxPR or other algorithms are used; however, the TPCP of MaxPR is higher than that of the others.
 Thus, MaxPR still enjoys certain advantages in the quality robustness of the project.

-For metric APL, with the increasing uncertainty of the duration, the simulated makespan of MaxPR is less than that of Basic Chaining though the absolute value of each makespan is prolonged.
-On the other hand, MaxPR has an increasing tendency of reduced makespan compared with Basic Chaining, with the decreased rate of makespan by 0.62%, 1.79%, 2.83% and 3.37% respectively.
-It shows that MaxPR can take full advantage of precedence relation in resource allocation.
-When the uncertainty of duration increases, the critical path and The makespan of the project will not be prolonged too much.
-It also accounts for some advantages in improving the robustness of the schedule compared with the other algorithms.
+For the APL, with the increasing uncertainty of the duration, the simulated makespan of MaxPR is less than that of basic chaining, although the absolute value of each makespan is prolonged.
+In contrast, MaxPR has an increasing tendency of a reduced makespan, the APL decreased by 0.62%, 1.79%, 2.83% and 3.37%, respectively, compared with basic chaining, indicating that MaxPR can take full advantage of precedence relations in resource allocation.
+When the uncertainty of the duration increases, the critical path and makespan of the project is not prolonged too much, which also accounts for some advantages in improving the schedule robustness compared with other algorithms.

-For metric NPC, MaxPR has less additional constraints compared with Basic Chaining at different standard deviations of the duration , which shows that MaxPR for resource allocation can reduce the number of additional constraints effectively.
-Whereas, the other algorithms have more additional constraints due to insufficient use of precedence relation.
+For the NPCs, MaxPR has fewer additional constraints than basic chaining at different standard deviations of the duration , revealing that MaxPR for resource allocation can effectively reduce the number of additional constraints.
+In contrast, the other algorithms have additional constraints due to the insufficient use of precedence relations.

-6. Case analysis
+6. Case Analysis

-To verify the practicality of MaxPR algorithm proposed in this paper, a 110 kV Substation Construction Project has been taken as an example for resource allocation analysis.
-The substation is located in the Economic and Technological Development Zone of Yuncheng City, Shanxi Province, China.
+A 110 kV substation construction project is used as an example of the resource allocation analysis to verify the practicality of the proposed MaxPR algorithm.
+The substation is in the economic and technological development zone of Yuncheng City, Shanxi Province, China.
 It is an unattended substation relying on intelligent substation technology and integrated automation technology.

-According to the construction organization and requirements of the substation, the project should be firstly divided to several activities, determined the logical relations and the work flow between activities, and then calculated the completion time of each activity on the grounds of quantities and resources invested in each activity.
-The basic data for the substation project scheduling is shown in Table 3 below.
+According to the construction organisation and substation requirements, the project should first be divided into several activities, determining the logical relations and work flow between activities and calculating the completion time for each activity on the grounds of the quantities and resources invested in each activity.
+The basic data for substation project scheduling are listed in Table 3.

 Table 3.
-Basic data for project scheduling.
+Basic data for project scheduling